AlbertoDSosa/js-client-boilerplate/README.md

-# My-Javascript-Projects-Boilerplate
+# Js-client-boilerplate
-Tools and configuration of my Javascript projects.
+Tools and configuration of my Javascript client projects.